Hello Grid!

 Editor

 The easiest way to use Josh is to take advantage of our online development environment.
-You don't need to install any software.
-Thanks to the wonders of WebAssembly, you can run simulations without leaving your browser.
+You don't need to install any software and you can run simulations without leaving your browser.
 This will not share your simulation or data with us (unless you opt to run on Josh Cloud).
-Also, your work is saved within your browser.
+Also, your work is saved on your machine.
 All of this means that you can program in safety and privacy but also don't need to configure your computer.
-Of course, we will discuss running simulations outside your browser later.
-This can be much faster!
-However, we will assume that you are using this Josh IDE for the purposes of this guide.

 Simulation

 It all starts with a simulation.
-This is where we tell Josh where in the world we are running our simulation and for how long.
+This is where we tell Josh where in the world we are running our model and for how long.
 Let's define a 1 kilometer grid that is around Joshua Tree National Park.
 We will simulate from 2025 to 2035.
 Let's take a look at the code.

-We called this simulation Main but you could call it anything you like.
-Note that Josh runs simulations where it computes everything within our simulated area once per step.
-So, steps.low / steps.high tells Josh for how many timesteps you want to execute your work.
+tells Josh for how many timesteps we want to execute our work.
 In our case, we will assume that each step is a year and we run from year 0 to year 11.
 However, you can run simulations where each step is a day or a month.

 All together, this means that Josh will simulate each 1 km "patch" within our simulation area for each year from year 0 to year 10.